When I first got into electronic music production, I had no idea what to do.

 My reason for making music is twofold: first, I make music because I love it, and second, I make music because it helps me teach other people to make it.
 During times where I feel frustrated with music and don’t feel like I “love it,” I fall back to the second layer and remind myself that there’s more than one reason why I make music.

-Once you have an overarching reason, working through dry periods where you lack inspiration and creativity become much easier.
+Once you have an overarching reason, working through dry periods where you lack inspiration and creativity becomes much easier.

 3. Learn how to overcome creative problems